dsgit/gaia/content/about.md

 ## History

-This theme began it's life in early 2013, as the theme for my blog "[Thoughts on Engineering and Management](https://cto.me.uk)".
-Back then it was generated using [nanoc](https://nanoc.ws/).
-In 2018, I moved to [hugo](https://gohugo.io/) because of it's ability to hot-reload the website while I was working.
-Nanoc forced me to rebuild the site which took roughly 10-20 seconds, which quickly became a deal breaker.
+This theme began its life in early 2013.

 ## Principles